afs-public/ascend-sdk-python/docs/models/components/priceadjustmenttype.md

 # PriceAdjustmentType

-The type of price adjustment being applied by the broker to the net price of the security
+The type of price adjustment being applied by the broker to the net price of the security.

 ## Values